rj678/pycausalmatch/README.md

-The functionality that has been implemented so far is essentially a Python translation of the features available in the R library: https://github.com/klarsen1/MarketMatching (v.1.1.7 - as of Dec 2020), which combines 2 packages: https://github.com/dafiti/causalimpact and https://github.com/DynamicTimeWarping/dtw-python
+The functionality that has been implemented so far is essentially a Python translation of the features available in the R library: https://github.com/klarsen1/MarketMatching (v.1.1.7 - as of Dec 2020), which combines 2 packages: https://github.com/WillianFuks/tfcausalimpact and https://github.com/DynamicTimeWarping/dtw-python

+(I switched to tfcausalimpact in v0.0.4, from pycausalimpact, which was available at https://github.com/dafiti/causalimpact, but has now been removed)

 The DTW package is used for selection of most suitable control groups.